 The median salary for a typical concierge in Canada is over $39,000.
 But this field is quickly growing beyond the hotel, resort, or cruise ship settings.
 For example, many luxury residential buildings now keep concierges on staff for their tenants.
 And, more and more, entrepreneurs with backgrounds in hospitality are starting their own companies, offering personal concierge and errand services to wealthy clients—and reaping the financial benefits.

 Canadian restaurants collectively provide jobs to over 1.1 million people.
 Plenty of additional workers have jobs with catering companies, facility cafeterias, or hotel or cruise ship food and beverage operations.
 And all of those people—and the work they perform—must be coordinated and overseen.
 It's why restaurant managers, bar managers, banquet managers, and other types of food service managers are frequently in high demand.

 In Canada, the median annual pay for full-time professionals in this field is about $41,600, yet many earn a lot more than that—as much as $90,002 or more.
 Plus, having restaurant management skills can greatly increase your chances of succeeding should you ever decide to open your own dining establishment.

 When it comes to accommodations, B&Bs represent a truly special niche.
 They offer travellers the opportunity to experience staying overnight in a home-like environment since that is exactly what it is.
 Owners of B&Bs often live on the same property that their guests stay at and aim to provide services that feel more down-to-earth than those found in hotels or larger resorts.

-In 2012, more than 1,500 bed and breakfast establishments operated across Canada.‡ Hospitality training can give you the tools to help operate a B&B or even run your own one someday.
+In 2012, more than 1,500 bed and breakfast establishments operated across Canada, according to federal government statistics.
+Hospitality training can give you the tools to help operate a B&B or even run your own one someday.

 5. Casino Management